phtal-org/internet-draft-xrel/draft-jamontoya-xrel-latest.md

 XREL documents are identified by unique URLs, this URL SHOULD be dereferenceable.

 In order to reduce load on servers responding to XREL document requests, it is RECOMMENDED that servers use cache control directives that instruct client apps to locally cache the results.
-Clients making these Profile document requests SHOULD honor the server's caching directives.
+Clients making these XREL document requests SHOULD honor the server's caching directives.

 ## Fragment identifiers